 The Cardinal Facility is subject to various provincial regulations promulgated by the Ontario Ministry of the Environment, Conservation and Parks ("MECP").
-Facilities with GHG emissions of 10,000 tonnes CO2-equivalent or more per year are required to report their GHG emissions to the MECP.
-The Cardinal Facility emitted approximately 44,467 tonnes CO2-equivalent in 2018 and was in compliance with its various CO2 reporting requirements.
-Ontario also regulates the reporting, allocation and retirement of NOx and SO2 emissions.
-The Cardinal Facility has no reportable SO2 emissions and NOx emissions fall below the levels mandated by legislation.
+Facilities with GHG emissions of 10,000 tonnes CO_2 -equivalent or more per year are required to report their GHG emissions to the MECP.
+The Cardinal Facility emitted approximately 26,335 tonnes CO_2 -equivalent in 2019 and was in compliance with its various CO_2 reporting requirements.
+Ontario also regulates the reporting, allocation and retirement of NOx and SO_2 emissions.
+The Cardinal Facility has no reportable SO_2 emissions and NOx emissions fall below the levels mandated by legislation.

-On July 3, 2018, the newly-elected Ontario government announced the revocation of Ontario's cap and trade program.
-Ontario has not yet implemented a replacement GHG regime.
+In 2018, the Ontario government revoked Ontario's cap and trade program.
+Ontario has not yet implemented a comprehensive replacement GHG regime.
 Therefore, the federal government's backstop GHG regime under the GGPPA applies in Ontario.
-However, as indicated above, Ontario has initiated judicial proceedings to challenge the constitutionality of the GGPPA and is in the process of developing and implementing an alternative provincial regime.
-Capstone continues to monitor potential implications of these developments on its business.
+As noted above, Ontario initiated judicial proceedings to challenge the constitutionality of the GGPPA and the Ontario's Court of Appeal has rendered a decision upholding the validity of the GGPPA.
+Ontario has since filed an appeal of the decision to the Supreme Court of Canada.